Cabin 135, A Memoir of Alaska published by University of Alaska Press as part of the Alaska Literary Series, December 2020.

 Katie Eberhart has a Master of Fine Arts in Creative Writing from the Rainier Writing Workshop at Pacific Lutheran University, and degrees in Geography and Economics.
-Katie’s poetry and essays have appeared in numerous publications and she has taught writing workshops on a hill above a fjord in Greenland, at the Palmer Alaska Senior Center, and in Oregon.
-After more than thirty years living in Alaska, Katie and her husband moved to Bend, Oregon where she blogs about nature and literature and, in 2013, Katie became certified as an Oregon Master Naturalist.
-In September 2013, her chapbook Unbound: Alaska Poems was published by Uttered Chaos Press.
+Katie’s poetry, essays, and articles have appeared in print and online and she has taught writing workshops in Alaska and Oregon, and on a hillside in Greenland.
+Katie’s chapbook Unbound: Alaska Poems was published by Uttered Chaos Press (2013).

 Twelve Whychus Canyon Preserve wildflowers to remember, Deschutes Land Trust blog (6/2/2015).

-Overture to Castelfidardo, an essay, Northwest Accordion News, Fall Quarter 2014, Vol. 24 No. 3.
+Overture to Castelfidardo, an essay, Northwest Accordion News, Fall Quarter 2014.

 Vanishing Acts, a poem, Windfall, A Journal of Poetry and Place, Fall 2014.